allenai/dolma3/datasets/dolmino2/pools/2T/reddit_to_flashcards/README.md

 6. which-of-following-is-true
 7. in-question options

-For each format category we constructed a prompt for generating questions of that category given an input text.
+For each structure category we constructed a prompt for generating questions of that category given an input text.
 Within the templates we inserted texts drawn from the submission/comment data from Step #2.
 We iterated over the submission/comment pairs, and for each of these texts we sampled a format category.
-For longer input texts, format categories were resampled and prompted for again, a number of times proportional to the length of the text.
+For longer input texts, structure categories were resampled and prompted for again, a number of times proportional to the length of the text.
 These prompts were submitted to GPT-4o mini.

 ### 4. Postprocessing